The-Poolz/ReactHelperV2/README.md

 chain IDs to `generated/poolzChains.ts`, stores all contract ABIs under `generated/abi/` and creates contract configuration files in `src/contracts/`.
 It also updates `src/wagmi.ts` to include the retrieved chains.

+## Configuration

+`src/wagmi.ts` expects the environment variable `VITE_WC_PROJECT_ID` to be set.
+If it is missing, the module throws an error on startup so WalletConnect cannot be misconfigured.